Contact & FAQ

 • Do you accept instructions in illegal images/material & SO cases?

+Yes.
 SRC accepts instructions in cases involving alleged indecent images of children, extreme images and prohibited images.
 Instructions are also accepted in terrorism cases including assessment of alleged mindset material and possession of articles.

 SRC also accepts instructions in cases involving alleged sexual offences against persons including involving minors.
 Sam is aware of the sensitivities of such cases and prepared an article in the Independent discussing this area (link opens in new window).